fhaive/epitope_generation_gateway/README.md

-# EGG: Epitope Generation through Gene-networks
+# EGG: Epitope Generation Gateway

 A modular Snakemake pipeline for personalized neoantigen discovery and prioritization using patient-specific gene co-expression networks.